Information on Gobekli Tepe seemed mostly

-It is not clear whether the temples were really temples (ie.
+It was not clear whether the temples really were

-but with huge stone pillars, similar to Stonehenge
+without a roof but with huge stone pillars, similar to Stonehenge

-Gobekli Tepe is situated on top of a high stony,
+Gobekli Tepe is situated on top of a high, stony,

 man-made mountain without any water supply, in a location in modern

 Its period of activity was between 10,000 to 8000 BC.

-with a weight of between five to fifty tons.
+there, each with a weight of between five to fifty tons.
 A single

 fifty ton pillar lies in the nearby quarry, unfinished and broken

-like the obelisk in Aswan.
-But, unlike Aswan, the stonework is
+like the obelisk at Aswan.
+But, unlike Aswan, this stonework is

-lighter by a factor of ten and the quarry is on site and not hundreds of miles
+lighter by a factor of ten and the quarry is on site and not

+hieroglyphs.
 They seem to be a symbolic holy language but without

 additional phonetic usage, besides the pictures.
 The symbols shown

 are of a snake, a spider, a scorpion, a millipede, a fox, a donkey,

 Taurus (the bull), a duck, a lizard, a leopard, a lion, cranes with

-human legs, snake nets, an "H" with a small hole in the centre, and the
+human legs, snake nets, an 'H' with a small hole in the centre, and

-which is similar in principle to the same process which
+in a manner which is similar in principle to the same process which

-was carried out in Ancient Egypt (this is comparison is not drawn by
+was carried out in ancient Egypt (this comparison was not drawn by